Trump tells aides he supports second round of stimulus checks, but White House divisions remain

 House Democrats included another round of $1,200 stimulus checks in the bill they approved last month, but the GOP position on the measure has remained murky.

 Internally, the president’s advisers and allies are split.
 Treasury Secretary Steven Mnuchin has advocated sending another round of checks, two people with knowledge of internal deliberations said, speaking on the condition of anonymity to frankly discuss matters they weren’t authorized to comment on publicly.
+Mnuchin told reporters on Tuesday that the idea was still being discussed.

 Larry Kudlow, director of the White House National Economic Council, is skeptical of sending payments out to as many people who received them in the first round, said one person familiar with internal matters who also spoke on the condition of anonymity.
 Kudlow said Tuesday the administration may want to send payments primarily to those who need them most, rather than the nearly 160 million Americans who received the first round.

 “I think the tax rebates or the direct mail checks are on the table … There are a lot of discussions going on,” Kudlow told Fox Business.
 “Probably, we would want to target those to those folks who lost their jobs and are most in need.
 All right, that’s the speculation on my part, but I think this is – that’s where it’s going.”